aiidateam/aiida-core/docs/source/install/installation.rst

   instructions :ref:`here<move_postgresql>`.

-Database setup using unix sockets
+Database setup using Unix sockets
 +++++++++++++++++++++++++++++++++

-Instead of using passwords to protect access to the database (which could be used by other users on the same machine), PostgreSQL allows password-less logins via unix sockets.
+Instead of using passwords to protect access to the database (which could be used by other users on the same machine), PostgreSQL allows password-less logins via Unix sockets.

 In this scenario PostgreSQL compares the user connecting to the socket with its own database of users and will allow a connection if a matching user exists.